 Create How-To Videos for Students

-Spark Video: One of my favorite iPad and web-browser friendly tools is Spark Video.
+One of my favorite iPad and web-browser friendly tools is Spark Video.
 They’ve recently added a video clip feature to this movie-making tool so students can demonstrate their understanding of lots of topics.
+Check out my graphic organizers for Spark Video.

 Do you have a favorite creation tool for how-to videos?
 Or a special student activity for how-to videos?
 Share it in the comments below!